Stuycs-K/lab11-stuyrim-4-zhengb-turakulova/README.md

 :beetle: This is a bug that affects the game.

 :white_check_mark: play with 3 different types adventurers

-:question: play against 1-3 randomly chosen adventurer opponents
+:white_check_mark: play against 1-3 randomly chosen adventurer opponents

 :white_check_mark: use attack/special operations on your opponents

 :white_check_mark: use support operations on your team

-:question: program ends when user quits, all enemies are defeated, or the entire party is defeated.
+:white_check_mark: program ends when user quits, all enemies are defeated, or when user party is defeated.
 Win/Lose Screen.

 :white_check_mark: display results of attack/special/support inside border.

+:ballot_box_with_check: differing turn sequence depending on if there are one or multiple enemies

+:ballot_box_with_check: Error checking for input values with reprompting until a correct input

+:ballot_box_with_check: fancy borders with unicode characters

 ## Adventurer Subclasses